Elizabeth May: Early leadership

 May said she was having "a lousy week" because of the federal government's weak action plan on the environment, but stood by her comments.
-In a Green Party of Canada press release, May stated that she was referencing a Chamberlain Nazi appeasement analogy made by journalist George Monbiot a few days earlier. saying "I made reference to Mr. Monbiot's statement to highlight the damage being done to Canada's international reputation, something that should concern all Canadians."
+In a Green Party of Canada press release, May stated that she was referencing a Chamberlain Nazi appeasement analogy made by journalist George Monbiot a few days earlier saying "I made reference to Mr. Monbiot's statement to highlight the damage being done to Canada's international reputation, something that should concern all Canadians."

 On March 17, 2007, May announced that she would run in the Nova Scotia riding of Central Nova, in the 2008 federal election.
 The riding was held by Conservative National Defence Minister Peter MacKay.
 May has explained that she chose Central Nova to avoid running against a Liberal or NDP incumbent.

 On April 12, 2007, Liberal Party leader Stéphane Dion announced that the Liberals would not run a candidate in Central Nova in return for the Greens not running a candidate in Dion's safe Saint-Laurent—Cartierville riding.
-There was criticism from prominent Green Party members of May's failing to support all Green candidates unequivocally during the 2008 election, as she made favorable comments about Liberal leader Stéphane Dion and said that supporters in close ridings might consider voting strategically to attempt to defeat the Conservatives.
+There was criticism from prominent Green Party members of May's failing to support all Green candidates unequivocally during the 2008 election, as she made favourable comments about Liberal leader Stéphane Dion and said that supporters in close ridings might consider voting strategically to attempt to defeat the Conservatives.

 May was initially excluded from the televised national leadership debate in the 2008 federal election, based on the lack of any elected Green party MPs.
 She argued that the TV network consortium's initial exclusion of the Green Party of Canada was "anti-democratic" and blamed it on "the decision-making of a small group of TV network executives".
 Eventually May was invited to attend the televised debate.

-May received 32% of the vote in Central Nova in 2008 to MacKay's 47%.
-Nationally the Greens received 6.8 percent of the popular vote.
+May received 32 per cent of the vote in Central Nova in 2008 to MacKay's 47 per cent.
+Nationally, the Greens received 6.8 per cent of the popular vote.